 Dip those buttery, pillowy soft (baked) pretzel bites into the smooth and creamy smoked gouda (and American) cheese and get ready for your life to be changed.
-Okay, maybe I’m exaggerating a bit; but they’re just really, really good! 😂
+Okay, I’m exaggerating a bit; but they’re just really that good! 😂

 As a kid, I remember loving frozen soft pretzel bites.
 One night Jon and I wanted pretzels, so I ordered them (Instacart to the rescue)!
 Let’s just say they weren’t as enjoyable as I had remembered.
 Our snack that we were so excited about was a complete letdown.
 We decided to try making our own recipe and it worked!
 Fresh, fluffy, buttery, salty soft pretzel bites; and now I will never, ever go back.

 This post includes affiliate links.
 When I find a product that I love and use daily, I like to share it with my readers.
 Sometimes I use affiliate links so I can earn commission for my recommendations.
 Thank you for your support! 🖤

 Easy Soft Pretzel Bites with Smoked Gouda Cheese Dip Recipe

 Making homemade pretzel dough from scratch may sound intimidating, but I promise you it couldn’t be an easier process!
 It’s a perfect recipe to make with your kids, limited ingredients, and much tastier (and healthier) than the cardboard-like pretzels you can find in the frozen aisle at the grocery store.